openhab/openhab-docs/_addons_bindings/zwave/doc/zipato/bulb2rgbw_0_0.md

 ## Association Groups

 Association groups allow the device to send unsolicited reports to the controller, or other devices in the network.
 Using association groups can allow you to eliminate polling, providing instant feedback of a device state change without unnecessary network traffic.

-The RGBWE2 supports 0 association group.
+The device does not support associations.
 ## Technical Information

 ### Endpoints